 The evening before I’d told Jessica I wanted to be on the road by nine.
 I left her and Granger at 8:57.
 How could she have timed breakfast so well?

 The later start was fine because I’d planned a short ride that day; only thirty-five miles to Lyman.
 It turned out to go faster than I had planned.
 There was nothing particularly scenic or special along the way.
 I passed some interesting rock formations by the unmarked spot of the Church Buttes Pony Express Station, and it struck me how often the stations were set at some natural landmark, something obvious for a rider to steer toward.
 This formation, probably called Church Buttes because the rocks kind of puddled in columns making them look something like sandcastle spires, would be such a place.

 I crossed under I-80 and took a break in the shade of the eastbound overpass.
-The freeway was like a boundary, and now that I had crossed it again after so long, I felt I was out of the Wyoming wilderness, the section of the trail that was the most remote of the trip.
+The freeway was like a boundary, and now that I had crossed it again after so long (I left it in Sidney, seventeen days earlier), I felt I was out of the Wyoming wilderness, the section of the trail that was the most remote of the trip.
 I would still be alone in the high desert further down the road, but not quite as alone, not quite as far from help.

 Why?
 Because Fort Bridger is probably the most important area in this part of the west.
 Jim Bridger and his partner, Luis Vasquez, started the fort sometime in the early 1840s.
 [Legal aside: There is a dispute as to whether Bridger ever had title to the land from the Mexican government; one author states he did; on the other hand, Bridger later sued the US Government for taking his land, but could never prove title, and he died before the case was resolved.
 So I mean, who cares, right?
 I just find tidbits like that interesting.
 Anyway . . .]